CyberEthicalMe/blog-articles/cl9r2pxof006ap3nvdfiq431s.md

 ![2022-10-25-18-40-55.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1666847840207/4ssoPmEGg.png align="left")

-#### Which is the malicious URL that the ransomware was downloaded from? (for example: http://maliciousdomain/example/file.extension)
+🔸 **Which is the malicious URL that the ransomware was downloaded from? (for example: http://maliciousdomain/example/file.extension)**

 ![2022-10-25-20-04-44.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1666847913424/v5HvQAyhG.png align="left")

 Answer: `http://files.pypi-install.com/packages/a5/61/caf3af6d893b5cb8eae9a90a3054f370a92130863450e3299d742c7a65329d94/pygaming-dev-13.37.tar.gz`

-#### What is the name of the malicious process? (for example: malicious)
+🔸 **What is the name of the malicious process? (for example: malicious)**

 ```sh
 $ alias volatility='python2 /opt/volatility/vol.py'